JOIN US FOR A VIRTUAL DISCUSSION ON

 What We Do

-During 2019-2020 Transition Town Glassboro is promoting planting more shade trees in the borough in various ways.
+During 2019-2020 Transition Town Glassboro is promoting planting more trees in our community to replace those lost over the years.

 Glassboro has lost almost 300 acres of forested land to development since 1986.https://www.njmap2.com/landuse/